kestra-io/docs/content/careers/technical-product-marketing-manager.md

 - Opportunity to work on industry-leading products and make a significant impact on our growth.
 - Competitive salary and benefits package.
 - Flexible remote work environment.

-**How to Apply:**
-Interested candidates are invited to submit their resume, and optionally also a cover letter, and a portfolio showcasing their relevant work.